Turan Valizade

-Turan Valizade (Turan Vəlizadə; born on 1 January 2001) is an Azerbaijani professional footballer who plays as a midfielder for Araz-Naxçıvan in the Azerbaijan Premier League.
+Turan Valizade (Turan Vəlizadə; born on 1 January 2001) is an Azerbaijani professional footballer who plays as a midfielder for Azerbaijan First League club Sabail on loan from Araz-Naxçıvan.

 Club career

 On 5 May 2019, Valizade made his debut in the Azerbaijan Premier League for Neftçi Baku match against Gabala.

 On 21 July 2020, Keşla FK announced the signing of Valizade on one-year long loan.